mehulagg/gitlab/doc/user/packages/container_registry/index.md

 > - The group-level Container Registry was [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/23315) in GitLab 12.10.
 > - Searching by image repository name was [introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/31322) in GitLab 13.0.

+NOTE:
+If you pull container images from Docker Hub, you can also use the [GitLab Dependency Proxy](../dependency_proxy.md) to avoid running into rate limits and speed up your pipelines.

 With the Docker Container Registry integrated into GitLab, every GitLab project can have its own space to store its Docker images.